Aburas98/NMA-kay-V_cortex_Modelling/README.md

 Some recommendations include but not limited to: Changing the encoding method for categorical variables to a more representative one;
 Increasing the number of independent variables; using a decoding model (Classsification instead of regression);
 trying a different model or regularization penalty term.
-Deep learning models perform much better than GLM, due to lack of interpretibility, GLM make a great tool.
+Deep learning models perform much better than GLM, however, due to higher interpretibility of GLM, they make a great tool to infer conclusions about the brain.